christopherread/Obvs/README.md

 Features:

+* Obvs is just a library, not a framework - use as much or as little as you need.
-* Leverage the power of messaging and RX to quickly construct a system of decoupled microservices
+* Leverage messaging and Reactive Extensions to quickly compose a system of decoupled microservices.
-* Add new services and message contracts with an absolute minimum amount of required code
+* Add new services and message contracts with a minimal amount of code and effort.
-* Simple RX based interfaces for doing pub/sub
+* Using RabbitMQ but really want to use to Kafka instead?
+Switch transports with minimal code changes required.
+* Declare a new Obvs ServiceBus easily using the fluent code based configuration.
+* Don't want to use Obvs message contract interfaces?
+Use the generic ServiceBus and supply your own.
+* Standardize on messaging semantics throughout by wrapping integrations with external API's as custom endpoints.
+* Don't distribute if you don't need to, Obvs ServiceBus includes a local in-memory bus.
+* Use one of the many available serialization extensions, or even write your own.
+* Easily debug and monitor your application using logging and performance counter extensions.

+More Details:

-* Convention based messaging over topics/queues per service
+* Convention based messaging over topics/queues/streams per service.
-* Multiplexing of multiple message types over single topics/queues
+* Multiplexing of multiple message types over single topics/queues/streams.
-* Dynamic creation of deserializers per type
+* Dynamic creation of deserializers per type, auto-discovery of message contracts.
-* Asynchronous error handling on a separate channel
-* Easy to extend and customise, allowing integration with external systems
-* Fluent code based configuration
-* Supports ActiveMQ, RabbitMQ, NetMQ, Kafka, Azure ServiceBus, and EventStore transports
-* Provides serialization for XML, JSON.Net, NetJson, ProtoBuf, and MsgPack
+* Exceptions are caught and raised on an asynchronous error channel.

+Extensions:

+* Transports: ActiveMQ / RabbitMQ / NetMQ / AzureServiceBus / Kafka / EventStore
+* Serialization: XML / JSON.Net / NetJson / ProtoBuf / MsgPack
-* Provides logging extensions, and support for NLog and log4net
+* Logging: NLog / log4net
-* Provides monitoring extensions, and support for Windows Performance Counters, and ElasticSearch
+* Monitoring: Performance Counters / ElasticSearch
-* Can be configured with a local memory bus for in-process service communication
+* Integrations: Slack

 ## Example

 Define a root message type to identify messages as belonging to your service:

-	public interface ITestServiceMessage : IMessage { }
+	public interface IMyServiceMessage : IMessage { }

 Create command/event/request/response message types:

-	public class TestCommand : ITestServiceMessage, ICommand { }
+	public class MyCommand : IMyServiceMessage, ICommand { }

-	public class TestEvent : ITestServiceMessage, IEvent { }
+	public class MyEvent : IMyServiceMessage, IEvent { }

-	public class TestRequest: ITestServiceMessage, IRequest { }
+	public class MyRequest: IMyServiceMessage, IRequest { }

-	public class TestResponse : ITestServiceMessage, IResponse { }
+	public class MyResponse : IMyServiceMessage, IResponse { }

 Create your service bus:

 	IServiceBus serviceBus = ServiceBus.Configure()
-        .WithActiveMQEndpoints<ITestMessage>()
-            .Named("Obvs.TestService")
+        .WithActiveMQEndpoints<IMyServiceMessage>()
+            .Named("MyService")
             .UsingQueueFor<ICommand>()
             .ConnectToBroker("tcp://localhost:61616")
             .SerializedAsJson()